Rabbit-Free Brunswick Stew

-I started by cutting the meat from the bone into bite sized chunks, then using the short rib bones, first roasted then cracked, along with all the veggie scraps, to make a beautiful, rich, 4-hour long simmered beef bone stock.
-I omitted the beans and celery from the recipe, instead adding parsnips, cremini mushrooms, and some fresh herbs like thyme and sage.
+I started by cutting the meat from the bone into bite sized chunks, then using the short rib bones, first roasted under the broiler, then simmered with vegetables and herbs to make a beautiful, rich, 8 to 12-hour long simmered beef bone stock.
+I omitted the beans from the recipe, and added parsnips, a mix of mushrooms like cremini and beefy portobellos, and some fresh herbs like thyme and parsley.
 I also used cut up grape tomatoes in lieu of the larger whole tomatoes (less liquid = an overly chunky stewie) and kept some of the corn on the cob, sliced into disks.
 The latter was mostly for presentation because, well, unless you eat cob (or like to crack your teeth or break your jaw), it’s pretty impossible to stick a fork in it, and the small round makes for difficult cob cleaning nibbles.
 It is possible, albeit awkward!

-I found these cheesy 70’s looking things in a box in my parent’s attic.
+I found these retro 70’s looking things (uhh, ashtrays?) in a box in my parent’s attic.
 Probably not the best or prettiest choice to photograph and serve this stew in.
 A What was I thinking?
 MOMENT.

 The final touch to the stew was homemade BBQ sauce.
 No idea why, but I just felt it needed a little BBQ sauce stirred in.
 The stew turned out absolutely delicious, the short rib meat melt-in-your-mouth tender, the vegetables sweet and succulent, and yes, a paddle, well, a fork, stood up in the middle of it.
 Was my take on Brunswick stew really Brunswick stew?
 Would I be turned away from Brunswick stew competitions if I tried to enter?
 Would mountain folk throw rabbit feet at me?
 Probably.
 Regardless, I will be making this again, tonight in fact, due to several requests for more.

-* Yes, I think cows, pigs and chickens are cute too, but I don’t often see them bouncing through my yard or hanging out in pet shops.
-In fact, whenever I encounter and pet cows, pigs or chickens, I can’t eat them until the memory subsides, which sometimes lasts months!
+* Yes, I think cows, piggies and chickens are cute too, but I don’t often see them bouncing through my yard or hanging out in pet shops.
+In fact, whenever I encounter and pet cows, piggies or chickens, I can’t eat them until the memory subsides, which sometimes lasts months!